efrits-fr/led_matrix_max7219_arduino_library/.github/ISSUE_TEMPLATE/removed-request.md

 ---
-name: Rework request
+name: Removed request
-about: Suggest a rework for this project
+about: Suggest a removed for this project
 title: ''
 labels: ''
 assignees: ''